Edward Le Roy Rice: Biography

-He was born in Manhattan, New York City on August 24, 1871 as the second son of William Henry Rice (1844-1907), a minstrel performer.
-He first performed on stage in Morristown, New Jersey on July 18, 1890.
+He was born in Manhattan, New York City, on August 24, 1871, as the second son of William Henry Rice (1844–1907), a minstrel performer.
+He first performed on stage in Morristown, New Jersey, on July 18, 1890.

-He married Emma Rodenberger in Brooklyn, New York City on November 30, 1899.
-Starting in 1907 he wrote a column called "Man in the Bleachers" which ran in the New York Evening World for five weeks.
+He married Emma Rodenberger in Brooklyn, New York City, on November 30, 1899.

+Starting in 1907, he wrote a column, "Man in the Bleachers", which ran in the New York Evening World for five weeks.

-He was the author of Monarchs of Minstrelsy in 1911.
+His book Monarchs of Minstrelsy was published in 1911.
 He wrote a syndicated column for Press Publishing called "Anecdotes of Old-Time Actors, by 1913.

-He died on December 1, 1938 in Manhattan, New York City.
+He died on December 1, 1938, in Manhattan.
 He was buried at Calvary Cemetery in Woodside, New York.

-His archive is housed at Princeton University.
+His archive is housed at Princeton University in Princeton, New Jersey.